Aleksandras Plechavičius

 Aleksandras Plechavičius (1 June 1897 – 6 May 1942) was a Lithuanian military officer in the Imperial Russian Army and then the Lithuanian Army.
 In the service of Lithuania, he rose to the rank of colonel in the interwar period.
-He was a younger brother to the more famous Povilas Plechavičius.
+He was a younger brother to the more famous Lithuanian military officer and later statesman Povilas Plechavičius.

 Early life

 Aleksandras Plechavičius was born on 1 June 1897, in Bukančiai farmstead in the Židikai District to the Lithuanian farmer Ignas Plechavičius.
 His mother was the Lithuanian noblewoman Konstancija Bukontaitė.
 Aleksandras had ten siblings.
 He studied at the Mitau Gymnasium.

 Active military service

 Aleksandras Plechavičius was mobilised to the Imperial Russian Army in 1914.
 Together with his elder brother Povilas, he completed the Cossack Cavalry School in Orenburg.
 While fighting against the Germans and the Ottomans, he was injured twice.
 In 1917, he was promoted to the commander of his cavalry squadron.

 He returned from the front with his brother Povilas to Lithuania in July 1918.
 In November 1918, he enlisted as a volunteer in the Lithuanian Army.
 From December 1918 to February 1919 he actively participated in the fighting against the invading Bolsheviks with partisans in the areas of Seda, Telšiai and Akmenė.
 On 7 February 1919, he was designated the commander of the headquarter company (komendantūra) of Seda–Mažeikiai and was its commandant's deputy.
 A few months later, in July, he was the commandant of Utena and organised the headquarters of the district and town.

 In December 1919, he became the 5th Infantry Regiment's commandant.
 In September and October 1920, he participated in fighting against the attacking Polish Army.
 After the fighting, in November 1920 he was transferred to the 2nd Uhlan Regiment.
 In December, he became the commander of a squadron and from July 1921, the deputy of the colonel.
 Then, in December 1921, he was the chairman of the regiment's court.